openownership/openownership.beta/guide.md

 ---
-title: A Guide to Implementing Beneficial Ownership Transparency
+title: Guide to implementing beneficial ownership transparency
 position: 5
 description: This guide is designed to support governments that are considering or implementing beneficial ownership transparency.
 It provides practical resources,